-A reliable embedded software outsourcing provider should have a solid portfolio and experience in using various embedded platforms and operating systems.
-Additionally, either an offshore or nearshore vendor should be able to cover all aspects of embedded software development including real-time signal processing and big data.
+A reliable embedded software outsourcing company should have a solid portfolio of successfully delivered projects and profound expertise in using various embedded platforms and operating systems.
+Embedded software engineers should be able to cover all aspects of embedded software development including real-time signal processing and big data.
 Another plus would be experience in delivering high-tech and IoT projects involving embedded software development.

-It’s worth mentioning that the outsourcing company with expertise in multiple industries and domains is more likely to offer transformative solutions and drive innovation on your project.
-For instance, N-iX provides a rich array of embedded outsourcing services including firmware development, products SDK development and maintenance, integration with third-party technologies, technical support, etc. The company also develops embedded solutions for consumer electronics, industrial automation, and wearables.
-Among other projects, the IT provider has developed embedded software for a digital pen manufacturer Anoto.
-The solution is used in healthcare, pharmaceuticals, education, financial services, logistics to eliminate the need for manual data entry and provide almost instant information to clients.
-Therefore, the projects that demonstrate practical experience of a provider in embedded software development should be a decisive factor in your choice.
+An embedded software development company with expertise in various embedded services across multiple industries is more likely to offer transformative solutions and drive innovation on your project.
+N-iX provides a rich array of embedded software outsourcing services including firmware & hardware development, products SDK development and maintenance, integration with third-party technologies, technical support, etc. The company develops embedded solutions for industrial automation and consumer electronics industry.

-The major task of any embedded software engineer is to exploit the possibilities of the hardware to bring maximum benefit for the end-user.
-Hence these professionals must understand the hardware they work with.
-Embedded projects can demand different computing or data processing power, memory size, hard disk or solid state disk (SSD) capacity, etc. depending on where and how they are used.
-A qualified embedded outsourcing partner should have profound knowledge of computing technology to help you optimize a target system, providing the ideal configuration of form factors, CPU, memory, storage, and I/Os.
-The outsourcing company should not only be capable of recommending the right embedded computing solutions but also utilize latest processor technologies to deliver innovative solutions for advanced projects.
-Firmware engineers who have strong background knowledge both in software and hardware become a valuable asset for any company.
+The main task of an embedded software engineer is to exploit the possibilities of the hardware to bring the maximum benefit for the end-user.
+So these professionals must understand the hardware they work with.
+Embedded projects can demand different computing or data processing power, memory size, HDD or SSD capacity, etc. depending on where and how they are used.
+Skilled embedded outsourcing developers should have profound knowledge of computing technology to help you optimize a target system, providing the ideal configuration of form factors, CPU, memory, storage, and I/Os.
+The outsourcing company should not only recommend the right embedded computing solutions but also utilize the latest processor technologies to deliver innovative solutions for advanced projects.
+Embedded engineers who have strong background knowledge in both firmware and hardware become a valuable asset for a client.

-Long development cycles, late delivery, unpredictable schedules, poor quality, and developer burnout are some of the most common issues on the project.
-Agile practices are believed to accelerate the product development lifecycle helping you overcome the inherent constraints of embedded software development.
-Agile differs from traditional linear product development models since it uses a highly adaptive and iterative development cycle based on a collaborative approach.
-Still some companies find it hard to envision the practical application of Agile for combined hardware and software development.
-Nevertheless, our embedded development team has successfully implemented Agile practices across all of our projects and is well-aware of the benefits this approach offers.
-However, it’s essential to define the methodology, team structures, tools, practices, and metrics to establish an efficient agile-based operating model.
+Long development cycles, late delivery, unpredictable schedules, poor quality, and engineer burnout are some of the most common issues on a project.
+Agile practices accelerate product development lifecycle and help overcome the inherent constraints of embedded software development.
+Still some companies find it hard to adapt Agile for combined hardware and software development.
+It’s essential to define the methodology, structure and size of the team, tools, practices, and metrics to establish an efficient agile-based operating model.
 This includes creating a baseline map of the existing environment and product architecture.
 For instance, Agile may be effective in terms of implementing hardware milestone-driven release plans to define software releases.

-When outsourcing embedded software projects, hiring developers who are flexible and can adapt to changes as quickly as possible is a great business move.
+When outsourcing embedded software projects, hiring embedded software engineers who are flexible and can adapt to changes as quickly as possible is a great advantage.
 Embedded software development requires engineers to possess different skills depending on the hardware characteristics.
-For instance, they may need to do a concept-proof prototype in just a few weeks in a language they’ve never used before or to start working on a legacy project to fix a bug very quickly.
-So it’s also important to know about software architecture concepts, event-driven systems and modeling (UML) too.
-This knowledge accompanied with flexibility helps in developing quality firmware from the ground-up.
+For instance, they may need to do a proof-of-concept prototype in just a few weeks in a language they’ve never used before or to start working on a legacy project to fix a bug very quickly.
+So it’s also important to know about software architecture concepts, event-driven systems and modelling (UML).
+This knowledge accompanied with the flexibility to learn something new helps in developing quality firmware and hardware from the ground up.